sparanoid/automator-workflows/README.md

 **Note 3**: `pngcrush` will take longer time for large images.

-### Compress JPEG
-Compress selected JPEG files with [jpegoptim](http://github.com/tjko/jpegoptim).

-**Requires**: `jpegoptim`

-**Note**: The default compress option is set to `--strip-all --force --all-progressive` (lossless compression, remove comment, Exif and ICC profile, force all outputs to be progressive), You may need change that.
+**Note**: The default `jpegoptim` compress option is set to `--strip-all --force --all-progressive` (lossless compression, remove comment, Exif and ICC profile, force all outputs to be progressive), You may need change that.

-### Compress Images
-This is a much simple workflow bundled with the three individual image compress workflows listed above.
-It auto detects the file type of selected images and compress them.

-**Requires**: `optipng`, `pngcrush`, `jpegoptim`, and `svgo`

-**Note 1**: The default compress options for each type of images is the same as the individual compress workflow.

-**Note 2**: It’s okay to run this workflow if you only install some of required dependencies, for example, you can just installed `optipng` and `jpegoptim`, but only `.png` and `.jpg` will be compressed when you run this workflow, all other SVG files you selected will be skipped.

 ### Encode Selected Files Using Base64
 Encode Selected Files using Base64 for [data URI scheme](http://en.wikipedia.org/wiki/Data_URI_scheme).